GreanTech/AtomEventStore/README.md

 Notice that since `AtomEventObserver<T>` uses the standard TPL model, you can use it with `async` and `await`.

-when the task returned by `obs.AppendAsync` completes, the `userCreated` event has been written to `storage`.
+When the task returned by `obs.AppendAsync` completes, the `userCreated` event has been written to `storage`.

 ## NuGet